jshargrave/MintParser/README.md

-# Mint_Parser
+# MintParser
-This is a small tool that attempts to parse Mint Transaction data in a more readable format.
+This is a small tool that attempts to parse Mint.com Transaction data in a more useful format.
 The idea is that the user has complete control over how transactions are grouped together using Regular Expressions and arguemnts passed to the tool.
+Transactions are grouped using a pattern to search for and a date period to group them by.

+# Motivation
+I've been using Mint.com for serveral years now for tracking all of transactions accross multiple accounts.
+Mint.com makes easy to add accounts and record transactions that occur.
+The problem I find is that Mint.com often makes mistakes in how it categorizes transactions.
+Often they will get added to the completely wrong category.
+Further more there is now way to setup rules to add them automatically to the correct category.
+IF I wanted to do it in Mint.com I would have to update each miscategorized transaction manually.

+I considered trying to standup a API that would login, pull data, make modifications, ect.
+This seemed way more effort than it was worth.
+If that is something you are interested in I would look at [mintapi](https://github.com/mrooney/mintapi).

+One helpful this is the Mint.com allows you to export all of your transactions.
+I then spent some time in Google Sheets importing the data, modifying, and then producing some sheets.
+Using Google Sheets definitely makes it easy when working with the data.
+I still had the problem of correctly grouping transactions together that were miscategorized.

+This led me to think if only there was a way to quickly parse the transactions and group them using Regular Expressions.
+That is when I started working on MintParser.
+MintParser will take a series of Regular Expressions and searches the Mint.com transactions and groups them together by the matches and a date period.

+Technically MintParser supports any csv formatted transaction document.
+You only need to override a few arguments that are defaulted to work for Mint.com Transactions.
+Just need to tell which columns contain the amount and date information.

 # Arguments
 # <a name="arguments"></a>